maxpumperla/ScalphaGoZero/README.md

 ScalphaGoZero can be improved in many ways, here are a few examples:

 - Experience collectors build one large ND4J array, which won't work for large experiments.
-This should be refactored into a data set iterator that only provided you with the next batch needed for training
+This should be refactored into an iterator that only provides you with the next batch needed for training.
 - Test coverage can be vastly improved.
-The basics are covered, but there are potentially many edge cases still missing
+The basics are covered, but there are potentially many edge cases still missing.
 - Running a larger experiment and storing the weights somewhere freely accessible to users would be beneficial to get started and see reasonable results from the start.
 - Building a demo with a user interface would be nice.
 Agents could be wrapped in an HTTP server,